cecat/CeC-HA-Addons/addons/yamcam/README.md

 ---

 ### This is still a work in progress
-It's basically working but I am still finding issues to fix...
+It's basically working but I am not at all happy with its performance even on what seem to be fairly clear signals.
+So it's under construction still as I experiment with various ways to give yamnet a signal that will let it shine.

 Use TensorFlow Lite and the YAMNet sound model to characterize sounds deteced by  microphones on remote cameras.